 There is also the option to propose a hands-on session for a tech expo that will take place throughout the day as its own breakout session.
 Is your library using an innovative technology to reach an underserved group – robots, coding kits, virtual reality, etc.?
 Come and demonstrate it to your colleagues!
 To see some examples of previous tech expo displays, see our 2019 MD Tech Connect Tech Expo schedule.

-The deadline to submit a proposal is Friday, July 30, 2021.
-Please submit your proposal here.
+The deadline to submit a proposal is Friday, July 28, 2023.
+Submit your proposal today!

 What is MD Tech Connect?

 More than ever technology is becoming integral to our libraries – from the experiences we provide for customers to the tools we use to serve them.
-This 5th MD Tech Connect event is designed to continue the work of the past four years in building a library technology community in Maryland that is more inclusive than in the past – recognizing that our tech efforts touch ALL library staff, not just IT staff.
+The event is designed to continue the work of building a library technology community in Maryland that is more inclusive than in the past – recognizing that our tech efforts touch ALL library staff, not just IT staff.
 The intended audience is “IT staff”, “technologists” and “technology enthusiasts” from all types of libraries.
 The event is designed to bridge these various library technology worlds to be inclusive of all library staff.